sdittmer/reinterpreting_survival-analysis_in_the_universal_approximator_age/README.md

-# reinterpreting_survival-analysis_in_the_universal_approximator_age
+# Reinterpreting Survival Analysis in the Universal Approximator Age
-Reinterpreting Survival Analysis in the Universal Approximator Age
+This repo provides the accompanying code of the paper "Interpreting Survival Analysis in the Universal Approximator Age."